• Skip to main content

 12. Moai Statue of Easter Island

-Easter Island may have possibly been the most prosperous and industrious society outside of Egypt in the 12 century B.C. but almost nothing is left in terms of record keeping.
+Easter Island may possibly have been the most prosperous and industrious society outside of Egypt in the 12 century B.C.
+However, almost nothing remains in terms of record keeping.
 What is left is almost a thousand Moai statues that are littered across the island and now the world.

-The statues are surprisingly simple but their mystery, age and great quantity makes them incredibly interesting.
-There is almost no written or oral history but most believe the statues were carved for important leaders over time.
-It is an interesting subject to research which is very foreign to most of us.
+The statues are surprisingly simple but their mystery, age, and great quantity make them incredibly interesting.
+There’s almost no written or oral history but most believe the statues were carved for important leaders over time.
+It’s an interesting subject to research that’s very foreign to most of us.

-The natives of the island were the means to their own end.
-They grew so much in their small ecosystem that they most likely used too many of their resources which led to their decline.
+The native population of the island caused their own end.
+They grew so much in their small ecosystem that they most likely outgrew their available resources, leading to their decline.

 11. Salle du Manège